Shre238/TABLEAU-DASHBOARD-HR-ANALYTICS/README -.md

 # TABLEAU-DASHBOARD-HR-ANALYTICS
-🧑‍💼 HR Analytics Dashboard - Power BI Project Welcome to my first Power BI Dashboard project!
+🧑‍💼 HR Analytics Dashboard -Tabealue Project  Welcome to my first Dashboard project!
 This project focuses on HR Analytics, I'm excited to share this HR Analytics Dashboard, a powerful tool that has transformed the way we understand our workforce.
 Developed under the guidance of Rakesh, this dashboard provides actionable insights that drive strategic HR decisions.
 Key Insights Revealed: